In Connecticut, you only need to prove an irretrievable

 1. Irretrievable breakdown of marriage;

-2. Living apart due to incompatibility for a continuous period of 18 months and there is no prospect of reconciliation;
+continuous period of 18 months and there is no prospect of reconciliation;

 3. Adultery;